2015 government supplied seasonal influenza vaccine information

 There will be a delay to the start of the 2015 influenza season.
 Two of the strains in the 2015 trivalent seasonal influenza vaccine composition differ from those in the 2014 vaccine, which complicates the vaccine manufacturing process.
 This will result in up to one month’s delay, bringing the start of the annual influenza vaccination program to April.
 The volume of vaccine for the 2015 season will not be affected, only the timing of distribution.

-The 2015 seasonal influenza preallocation is to be advised.
+Your 2015 seasonal influenza preallocation is attached.

 How much influenza vaccine did you receive last year?